hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

 endeavors.
 While some of them keep it light, or shy away from technical details, in others a leading engineer will bluntly tell you what worked and what didnt.
 Besides that, there are also those expert talks by AWS, that focus only on a given architecture or pattern.
-Independent of your skill level, this can give you a *feel* for aws - something that cannot be found in the docs, the product video or in tutorials.
+Independent of your skill level, this can give you a *feel* for AWS - something that cannot be found in the documentation, the product video or in tutorials.

 While I thought the keynote was underwhelming due to its overly heroic focus on the situation in